coopstools-homebrew/resume-dev/README.md

 This page is created using [Ryan Balieiro](https://github.com/ryanbalieiro/vue-resume-template)'s template.

-## TODO
+## Changes

-This is based on a template and still has a lot of old data in it.
-Known issues that need to be corrected:
+This was based on a template and still had a lot of old data in it.
+Updates were needed both for the content, but also for how different pages display and how the layout was put together.

 - [x] Update workflow to include build step (thus removing the node_modules and dist folders)
 - [x] Update profile picture